 While many martial arts did evolve as self-defense systems, they suited the needs of a people in a specific time and place (such as sword-fighting on horseback in 17th century Korea).
 They don’t translate well to practical, modern-day needs.
 You’re not, for example, going to do a flying kick to a potential rapist, workplace harasser, or child abuser.

-Instead, you can use self-defense techniques for the real dangers women, girls, and LGBTQ people face in our society today, such as harassment, abuse, and sexual assault.
+Instead, you can use self-defense techniques for the real dangers women, girls, and LGBTQI+ people face today.
 These are best addressed through a quality empowerment self-defense class.

 Self-defense and martial arts each have strengths — and they do have things in common.
 Here are a few: